 A month after the Afghan War Diaries were published two women went to the police in Sweden to ask if Assange could be tested for sexually transmitted disease after having unprotected relations with both of them.
 One of the women later texted that she had been “railroaded” by police into making a formal complaint about rape and refused to sign her statement.
 The next day Sweden’s chief prosecutor dismissed the allegations.
 She said: “I don’t think there is reason to suspect that he has committed rape.”

 After Swedish authorities told him he was free to go, Assange returned to London when an extradition request was issued by a prosecutor, not a judge, and he was arrested in December 2010.
-This came after Swedish police had altered and signed the statement of one of the women who had refused to sign, in a way that permitted the case to be re-opened, according to a UN special rapporteur’s investigation.
+This came after Swedish police had altered the statement of one of the women who had refused to sign it, in a way that permitted the case to be re-opened, according to a UN special rapporteur’s investigation.
 Nils Melzer, the rapporteur on torture, said:

 “I speak fluent Swedish and was thus able to read all of the original documents.
 I could hardly believe my eyes: According to the testimony of the woman in question, a rape had never even taken place at all.
 And not only that: The woman’s testimony was later changed by the Stockholm police without her involvement in order to somehow make it sound like a possible rape.
 I have all the documents in my possession, the emails, the text messages.”